-(A) Officers responding to or investigating allegations of animal abuse shall conduct an initial investigation to determine whether there is a reasonable suspicion of interpersonal violence and, if found, report such violence in accordance with KRS 620.030 and 209.030.
-In addition, LMPD or Louisville Metro Animal Services (MAS) shall notify Child Protective Services (CPS) and/or Adult Protective Services (APS) with the findings of their initial investigation.
-MAS and LMPD shall collaborate in this process when applicable.
-The investigation and notification of CPS and/or APS shall take place within 48 hours of the initial complaint
+(2) LMPD Officers responding to or investigating allegations of animal abuse or responding to a MAS notification pursuant to (A)(1) shall conduct an initial investigation to determine whether there is a reasonable suspicion of interpersonal violence.
+If reasonable suspicion of interpersonal violence is found, in addition to any reporting requirements of KRS 620.030 and 209.030, LMPD shall notify Child Protective Services (CPS) and/or Adult Protective Services (APS) with the findings of their initial investigation.
+The investigation and notification of CPS and/or APS shall take place within 48 hours of the initial complaint.